Become A Marketing Leader

 How does a person’s cultural background influence his/her consumer behavior?
 Why does someone choose one brand of flavored water over another?
 What are the underlying elements of a successful product launch?

 These are the kinds of questions you’ll be exploring—and answering—as a student in Emerson’s Department of Marketing Communication.
-Working alongside faculty members who are also seasoned marketers, you’ll quickly learn how to apply sophisticated marketing principles in a variety of real-world contexts—from the arts, sports, and entertainment industries to consumer product companies and nonprofits.
+Recently named #5 on the list of top 10 U.S. colleges to get a marketing degree, Emerson will have you working alongside faculty members who are also seasoned marketers.
+You’ll quickly learn how to apply sophisticated marketing principles in a variety of real-world contexts—from the arts, sports, and entertainment industries to consumer product companies and nonprofits.

 Randy Harrison teaches the course Marketing & Marketing Communication.